Drink This Now: The ultimate holiday tipple, the Tom & Jerry

 In a large bowl, use a whisk (or hand-mixer) and beat egg whites with the cream of tartar until they are stiff, but not dry.

 In another bowl, whisk yolks with two teaspoons brandy or rum, powdered sugar, cinnamon, allspice, and cloves until smooth thoroughly mixed.
 Carefully fold the yolk mixture into egg whites, taking care not to deflate them.
-Cover the bowl with plastic wrap and chill for 30 minutes.
+Cover the bowl with plastic wrap and chill for 30 minutes (the flavor improves if you give it 24 hours).

 To make cocktails, warm milk in a two-quart saucepan over medium heat just until tiny bubbles begin to appear along the sides of the pan.
 Meanwhile, fill a number of eight-ounce mugs with boiling water.
 When the mugs are warm, discard the water.
 To each warmed mug add two heaping tablespoons of batter, one dash of bitters, one ounce of brandy or rum and 1/2-ounce bourbon.
 Stir well.
 Fill each mug 3/4 of the way full with hot milk, stir briefly and float a dollop of batter on the top of the drink.
 Garnish with fresh nutmeg.